Houston Estate Planning Law Firm

 - Treating children in different circumstances fairly

-- Providing clarity and guidance to an Executor or Trustee carrying out your plan
+- Providing clarity and guidance to an Executor or Trustee carrying out your estate plan

 - Transferring interests in a business

 - Protecting a beneficiary’s inheritance from divorce and other creditors

 - Balancing the interests of a second spouse and children from a previous marriage